Digital-Repository-of-Ireland/dri-documentation/depositor-guide/03-edit.rst

    will be displayed on the object pages

-It is also possible to associate organisations with the collection by selecting 'Manage Organisations' from the editor tools.
-In the Manage Organisations modal there are two lists, the available organisations on the left (1) and those that are currently associated with the collection on the right (2).
-Move organisations between the lists by selecting them and using the right (3) and left (4) arrows.
-At least one of the associated organisations should be set as the depositing organisation by selecting the organisation in the depositing organisation drop down (5).
+It is also possible to associate organisations with the collection by selecting 'Manage Organisations' from the editor tools (:numref:`fig-manage-organisations`).
+In the Manage Organisations modal there are two lists, the available organisations on the left (:numref:`fig-manage-organisations` (1)) and those that are currently associated with the collection on the right (:numref:`fig-manage-organisations` (2)).
+Move organisations between the lists by selecting them and using the right (:numref:`fig-manage-organisations` (3)) and left (:numref:`fig-manage-organisations` (4)) arrows.
+At least one of the associated organisations should be set as the depositing organisation by selecting the organisation in the depositing organisation drop down (:numref:`fig-manage-organisations` (5)).
 Save your changes by pressing 'Set Organisations'.

+.. _fig-manage-organisations:
 .. figure:: images/manage_orgs.png
    :alt: Manage organisations modal

    Manage organisations

-Once set, the logos of the associated organisations will be displayed in the Organisations and Sponsors section of the collection page.
+Once set, the logos of the associated organisations will be displayed in the Organisations and Sponsors section of the collection page (:numref:`fig-orgs-display`).

+.. _fig-orgs-display:
 .. figure:: images/org_logos.png
    :alt: Organisations display